-Reasoning about open systems involves computing from which states a controller exists that can guide the system to a desired set of states.
-Given a set of states as destination, an attractor is the set of states from where such a controller exists.
-Computing an attractor can be viewed as solving a "multi-step" control problem that iteratively solves a "onestep" control problem [59].
-The "one-step" control problem is described by the controllable step operator Step (commonly denoted as CPre), which is defined as follows
+Fixpoint operators: Reasoning about open systems involves computing from which states a controller exists that can guide the system to a desired set of states (destination).
+The set of states from where such a controller exists is called an attractor, and results from iteratively solving a "one-step" control problem [75].
+The "one-step" control problem involves finding from which states the system can reach a Target in one step that satisfies the action SysNext, assuming that the environment satisfies the action EnvNext.
+With x(y) a variable representing the environment (controller), the one-step control problem is described by the controllable step operator

-$$\begin{array}{l} Step(x, y, Target(, )) \triangleq \exists y': \\ \land SysNext(x, y, y') \\ \land \forall x': EnvNext(x, y, x') \Rightarrow Target(x', y') \end{array}$$
+$$\begin{aligned} Step(x, y, Target(, )) &= \exists y': \\ &\land SysNext(x, y, y') \\ &\land \forall x': EnvNext(x, y, x') \Rightarrow Target(x', y') \end{aligned}$$

-A state satisfies Step if x, y take values in that state such that the system can choose a next value y' allowed by SysNext, and any next environment value x' that EnvNext allows leads to a state that satisfies Target.
+(commonly denoted as CPre, see also Remark 9 on page 33).
+A state satisfies Step if x, y take values in that state such that the controller can choose a next value y' allowed by SysNext, and any next environment value x' that EnvNext allows leads to a state that satisfies Target.
 The above definition of Step is for specifications where in each step at most one component can change its state in multiple ways.
-For more general specifications, the corresponding Step operator is
+An operator for the general case is given in Remark 13 on page 33.